JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/index.md

 using Pkg
 Pkg.add("MultiPrecisionR2")
 ```

 ## Minimal examples
 ```@example
 using MultiPrecisionR2
-using ADNLPModels
-using IntervalArithmetic

-setrounding(Interval,:accurate) # set interval mode for guaranteed evaluation of the objective function and the gradient FP = [Float16,Float32] # define floating point formats used by the algorithm for objective and gradient evaluation f(x) = x[1]^2 + x[2]^2 # some objective function x0 = ones(Float32,2) # initial point
+FP = [Float16,Float32] # define floating point formats used by the algorithm for objective and gradient evaluation f(x) = x[1]^2 + x[2]^2 # some objective function
+x0 = ones(Float32,2) # initial point